Medicare Fraud & Medicaid Fraud – Learn About the Compensation that May Be Payable for Reporting Fraud Against the US Government

 As a Seattle whistleblower lawyer, my goal is to help clients expose fraud, and to help them obtain compensation for their courageous role in helping federal and state governments recover money under the False Claims Act and Qui Tam provisions.

 If you are aware of a case of Medicare or Medicaid fraud, I would invite you to call me to learn about the compensation to which you may be entitled.
-I offer a free consultation, and I only receive a fee if compensation is recovered.
+As a healthcare fraud lawyer, I offer a free consultation, and I only receive a fee if compensation is recovered.

 How Much Does Illegal Fraudulent Claims Cost US Taxpayers?